zio/zio/docs/datatypes/contextual/zservicebuilder.md

 In some cases, a `ZServiceBuilder` may not have any dependencies or requirements from the environment.
 In this case, we can specify `Any` for the `RIn` type parameter.
 The `ServiceBuilder` type alias provided by ZIO is a convenient way to define a service builder without requirements.

 There are many ways to create a ZServiceBuilder.
 Here's an incomplete list:
- - `ZServiceBuilder.succeed` to create a dependency from an existing service
+ - `ZServiceBuilder.succeed` to create a service builder from an existing service
  - `ZServiceBuilder.succeedMany` to create a service builder from a value that's one or more services
- - `ZServiceBuilder.fromFunction` to create a dependency from a function from the requirement to the service
+ - `ZServiceBuilder.fromFunction` to create a service builder from a function from the requirement to the service
- - `ZServiceBuilder.fromEffect` to lift a `ZIO` effect to a dependency requiring the effect environment
+ - `ZServiceBuilder.fromEffect` to lift a `ZIO` effect to a service builder requiring the effect environment
- - `ZServiceBuilder.fromAcquireRelease` for a dependency based on resource acquisition/release.
+ - `ZServiceBuilder.fromAcquireRelease` for a service builder based on resource acquisition/release.
 The idea is the same as `ZManaged`.
- - `ZServiceBuilder.fromService` to build a dependency from a service
+ - `ZServiceBuilder.fromService` to build a service builer from a service
- - `ZServiceBuilder.fromServices` to build a dependency from a number of required services
+ - `ZServiceBuilder.fromServices` to build a service builder from a number of required services
  - `ZServiceBuilder.identity` to express the requirement for a dependency
- - `ZIO#toServiceBuilder` or `ZManaged#toServiceBuilder` to construct a dependency from an effect
+ - `ZIO#toServiceBuilder` or `ZManaged#toServiceBuilder` to construct a service builder from an effect

-Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).
+Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `ZIO`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).

 Let's review some of the `ZServiceBuilder`'s most useful constructors: